Travel from Ipoh Railway Station by Train is relatively fast, convenient and cheap.

-From this date a new KTM train schedule is in operation and you will no longer be able to travel to or from Ipoh on the older Intercity Trains.
+From this date a new KTM train schedule is in operation and you will no longer be able to travel to or from Ipoh on the older diesel Intercity Express Trains.

-All long distance trains on the new dual track between Padang Besar and Gemas will now be operated by ETS high-speed trains, so you will firstly have to take an ETS Train from Ipoh to Gemas.
+All long distance trains on the new dual track between Padang Besar and Gemas will now be operated by ETS high-speed trains, so if heading south to Johor or Singapore, you will firstly have to take an ETS Train from Ipoh to Gemas.

 Trains to KL are plentiful with the fast ETS (Electric Train